simplisticated/Consent/README.md

 ### Syntactic sugar

-Since version `1.2` you can also check permissions directly from `Permission` objects:
+Since version `1.2` you can also check permissions directly from `Permission` object:

 ```kotlin
 val result = Permission.CAMERA.checkConsent(